maxthraxx/WFGY/StarterVillage/README.md

 🧪 Sample Prompts:

-> Please use WFGY to compare Kantian deontology vs. Benthamite utilitarianism in autonomous vehicle decision models, and derive an operational ethical priority sequence.
+> Please use WFGY to compare duty and utility in moral decision-making.
-> Please use WFGY to reason through the following: analyze the race condition in this multi-threaded Python program under high concurrency, and propose a thread-safe fix.
+> Please use WFGY to debug this race condition in a multithreaded Python function.
-> Please use WFGY to generate a 1:1 image: merge five key scenes from *Dream of the Red Chamber* into a unified composition with layered emotion and narrative continuity.
+> Please use WFGY to illustrate a single image of “Heaven, Hell, and the Self.”

 📌 Note: Uploading the file will silently activate WFGY.
 Adding an activation phrase = “explicit invocation,” which can squeeze out 20–30% more performance.